 ART FOR LIFE

-ART FOR LIFE is based on art therapy, or psychotherapy, that uses visual art media as its primary mode of communication.
-It involves the use of visual and tactile media, including including painting, drawing, words, music, clay and movement, as a means of self-expression.
-We aim to enable clients both to discover an outlet for often complex and confusing emotions that cannot always be expressed verbally, and to foster self-awareness and growth.
+ART FOR LIFE is based on art therapy, or psychotherapy, that uses the arts as the primary mode of communication.
+This includes painting, drawing, storytelling, music, clay and movement, helping clients discover an outlet for often complex and confusing emotions that cannot always be expressed verbally, and to foster self-awareness and growth.

 ART FOR LIFE - SOLO SESSIONS FOR ADULTS OR TEENS